angusroberts/robot-antenna/README.md

   The general purpose input ouput (GPIO) pins on the Raspberry Pi speak and listen to the outside world and can be          controlled or programmed.
 Each pin his a specific role.
 To make life easier the pins are numbered for reference.
 Pin 1 is for power.
 Pin 6 is for grounding.

-6. Plug the resistor jumper wire into pin 1 on your Raspberry Pi and the paperclip jumper wire into pin 6.
+6. Plug the resistor jumper wire into pin 1 on your Raspberry Pi and the LED short leg jumper wire into pin 6.

 7. Plug in the micro USB power supply and you should see some text appear on your screen.